-11. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall each submit Tier 2 Advice Letters within 30 days of the date of issuance of this decision, providing their plan for developing a separate, access-restricted data portal for sharing information with local and tribal governments.
+- 11. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall each submit Tier 2 Advice Letters within 30 days of the date of issuance of this decision, providing their plan for developing a separate, access-restricted data portal for sharing information with local and tribal governments.
 This Advice Letter shall include, at a minimum: (1) a work plan and budget estimate for developing a data portal that provides appropriate information and meets the requirements listed in section 4.3.5.1 of this decision; and (2) a narrative description of how the work plan relates to any other planned work on related systems.
 The work plan shall include a list of tasks, a schedule for each task, any interdependencies among tasks, and key milestones.
-These Advice Letters shall demonstrate compliance with Section 4.3.5.1 of this decision, which requires the access-restricted portal for local and tribal governments to include:

-a) Access to the tool available to county office of emergency services or government organizations that carry out the State Emergency Plan (California Emergency Services Act Section 8568);

-- b) Local and tribal government access to this tool should not require the execution of a non-disclosure agreement, but should be subject to confidential treatment; - c) The portal at a minimum should include: - i.
-Layer showing utility planned work/grid investments in both tabular and geographic information system format, pursuant to utility obligations under General Order (GO) 131-D, Standard 1, Section E and GO-166, Section XI. - a.
-Data about individual projects should include at a minimum: - 1. location; - project descriptions (what is being upgraded/built, why is it being upgraded/built); - 3. project timelines; and - 4. projected completion date. - i.
+These Advice Letters shall demonstrate compliance with Section 4.3.5.1 of this decision, which requires the access-restricted portal for local and tribal governments to include: - a) Access to the tool available to restricted to tribal governments, County OES, or organizations created by political subdivisions to carry out the provisions of the State Emergency Plan(California Emergency Services Act Section 8568); - b) Local and tribal government access to this tool should not require the execution of a non-disclosure agreement, but should be subject to confidential treatment; - c) The portal at a minimum should include: - Layer showing utility planned work/grid investments in both tabular and geographic information system format, pursuant to utility obligations under General Order GO) 131-D, Standard 1 Section E and GO-166, Section XI.. - a.
+Data about individual projects should include at a minimum: - 1. location; - project descriptions (what is being upgraded/built, why is it being upgraded/built); - 3. project timelines; and

+- 4. projected completion date. - i.
 Layer showing High Fire Threat Districts; - ii.
 Layer(s) showing electrical infrastructure; - a. substations and distribution circuits, including subtransmission lines and stations; - b. transmission lines feeding distribution; subtransmission substations - iii.
-Layer showing weather polygons from each prior public safety power shutoff event and resulting distribution and transmission line outages (transmission line de-energization visualizations should only be included to the extent that they will result in distribution outages).
+Layer showing weather polygons or other key weather-related determining factors that led to the decision to de-energize from each prior public safety power shutoff event and resulting distribution and transmission line outages (transmission line de-energization visualizations should only be included to the extent that they will result in distribution outages).